What is Victim Blaming

 "Are you sure you didn’t do something to provoke him?
 He seems like a nice guy.”

-“You should have known better than to trust them.”
+“You should have known better than to trust her.”

 It is deeply hurtful for victims when those closest to them, such as family and friends, who they expect to support them during difficult times, blame them instead.